ttsalo/reprap-projects/BBLogic/README.md

        - This also allows creating memory cells in which the latch acts as the memory element.
        - For the gate element, the latch would be partial so that it forces the movement in only one direction.
+       - Idea 2: let's make a "follower" which snaps to the empty middle part of the sync wheel shaft.
+It can then have trigger wedges and guides whereever needed.
+In the kick case the B0 channel would have a trigger edge which lifts out a guide from A0 channel.
+If the B signal is 1, the guide remains down and kicks the A signal from 0 to 1.